pry/pry/README.markdown

 commands, and so on.

-A valid Pry command object must inherit from `Pry::CommandBase` and use the special command API:
+A valid Pry command object must inherit from `Pry::CommandBase` (or one of its subclasses) and use the special command API:

 #### Example: Defining a command object and setting it globally